 I like to grate the garlic directly into the bowl using a fine-toothed grater.
 You can mince it with a knife if you like, but the grating helps prevent little clumps of raw garlic in the finished dressing.

-Stir until thoroughly mixed.
+Stir everything together until thoroughly mixed.

 Optional: Place all ingredients in a blender or food processor and blend for a uniform green color.